Anger, the fire beneath

 What’s the motive?

-For instance, if it’s a firm and we have two people with a diverse opinion on a project then chunking up will get you to a common point where both are doing it for the betterment of the company.
+For instance, if it’s a firm and we have two people with diverse opinions on a project then chunking up will get you to a common point where both are doing it for the betterment of the company.
 We have similar situations in families and relationships.

 Is it normal to be angry?